Wani Swaka Lo Buluk: National team career

 In 2018, Swaka Lo Buluk represented Australia at the Under-17 FIBA World Cup in Argentina and won gold at the Under-16 FIBA Asia Championship in China.
 He was named in the all-tournament team for the U16 Asian Championship.
 In 2019, he played for Australia at the Under-19 FIBA World Cup in Greece.

 In June 2022, Swaka Lo Buluk was named in the Boomers' World Cup Qualifiers team.

+Personal life

+His brother, Kuron, is also a basketball player.
+Kuron debuted for the East Perth Eagles in the NBL1 West in 2025.